ember-learn/ember-blog/source/2020-04-10-the-ember-times-issue-143.md

 ## [Introducing qunit-wait-for ⏰](https://twitter.com/alexlafroscia/status/1246102930475962368)

-There's an awesome new test helper by [Alex LaFroscia @alexlafroscia](https://github.com/alexlafroscia) that rethinks the approach on how we wait for asyncronous behavior to resolve in our tests! 🎉
+There's an awesome new test helper by [Alex LaFroscia (@alexlafroscia)](https://github.com/alexlafroscia) that rethinks the approach on how we wait for asynchronous behavior to resolve in our tests! 🎉

 Typically in Ember tests you'd use one of the several available test helpers that wait until a promise resolves before making some kind of assertion against the state of your application.
 However, using wait test helpers in this way can add complexity to your tests and couple ⛓ your tests to your implementation code.